 You also have the option to filter results by any tag.

-When filtering by language, you have two options: to include certain languages or to exclude them from the search.
+When filtering by language, you have three options: to include certain languages or to exclude them from the search, as well as enable the "unknown language" checkbox.
 Including will show only mentions in languages you chose from the list.
 Excluding, meanwhile, will display mentions in all languages except for those you chose.

-The same works for countries.
-If you want to get mentions from certain countries only, hit the Include button and choose the countries.
-If you want to search everywhere except for some places, hit Exclude and choose from the list.
+The same works for locations.
+If you want to see mentions from certain countries, cities, or states only, hit the Include button and choose the locations.
+If you want to search everywhere except for some places, hit Exclude and type in the locations.